caplena/knowledge-base/docs/03-02-AI-assignments.md

 ## Fine-Tuning

 To fine-tune the AI on your specific data, simply review a sample of your data.
 Reviewing means going over the rows and either confirming the AI's assignments or changing them to meet your preference.
-See [TODO]
+See [this article](03-03-Changing-topic-assignments.md#reviewing-a-row) on how review rows.

 ### Focus Mode